AlibabaCloudDocs/hologram/intl.en-US/User Authorization/Hologres permission models/SPM/Use the SPM.md

         This operation may transfer the ownership of a large number of business objects.
 However, the number of objects for which you can transfer the ownership at a time by calling the spm\_cleanup function is no more than the value of the `max_locks_per_transaction` parameter.
 As a result, you may need to repeat calling the spm\_cleanup function until the ownership of all objects is transferred and all user groups of the database are deleted.

-    -   Case 2: Delete user groups of a deleted database
+    -   Case 2: Delete the user groups of a deleted database

-        To delete user groups of a deleted database, execute the following statement in another database such as postgres as a superuser:
+        To delete the user groups of a deleted database, execute the following statement in another database such as postgres as a superuser:

         ```
         postgres=# call spm_cleanup ( 'mydb' );